cockroachdb/docs/_includes/v2.1/orchestration/kubernetes-prometheus-alertmanager.md

     prometheusrule "prometheus-cockroachdb-rules" created
     ~~~

-8. Ensure that the rules are visible to Prometheus by opening [http://localhost:9090/rules](http://localhost:9090/rules).
+8. Ensure that the rules are visible to Prometheus by opening <a href="http://localhost:9090/rules" data-proofer-ignore>http://localhost:9090/rules</a>.
 The screen should look like this:

     <img src="{{ 'images/v2.1/kubernetes-prometheus-alertrules.png' | relative_url }}" alt="Alertmanager" style="border:1px solid #eee;max-width:100%" />

-9. Verify that the example alert is firing by opening [http://localhost:9090/alerts](http://localhost:9090/alerts).
+9. Verify that the example alert is firing by opening <a href="http://localhost:9090/alerts" data-proofer-ignore>http://localhost:9090/alerts</a>.
 The screen should look like this:

     <img src="{{ 'images/v2.1/kubernetes-prometheus-alerts.png' | relative_url }}" alt="Alertmanager" style="border:1px solid #eee;max-width:100%" />